jcardus/facebook-webhooks-sns/README.md

 An aws serverless application that forwards facebook webhooks to an sns topic.

-Each facebook webhook field will be mapped to a sns topic using aws system manager parameter store.
+Each facebook webhook field will be mapped to an sns topic.
 Example:

 ## Deploy